 We are a Corps of military Veterans, spouses, dependents and patriotic citizens performing “Hands On” community service with a mission/deployment attitude!
 Check our website for specific needs and opportunities to get involved.

 Our mission is to connect people to their neighbors, the land, and God by using sustainable agriculture to provide fresh, local food for the hungry.
 We welcome you to come be a part of this great opportunity and mission in our community.

 Wake Monarch Academy – Triangle’s First Recovery High School

 Wake Monarch Academy will be the Triangle’s First Recovery High School projected to open in 2020.
 Our goal is to provide adolescents an accepting, supportive, safe and empowering environment.
 Students will be able to focus on their recovery, academic, personal and professional growth to enhance their quality of life.

 In cooperation with the US Committee For Refugees and Immigrants NC Chapter, the Welcome Home Project turns empty apartments for arriving refugee families into warm and welcoming homes.
 The project includes securing furniture and household items and setting up the items in a home for an arriving refugee family.

 Car donations, purchase a used car, volunteer your time and skills, or make a cash donation.

 With Love From Jesus

-We are an Evangelical outreach to the needy community in Raleigh, NC. and surrounding areas.
+We are an Evangelical outreach to the needy community in Raleigh and surrounding areas.
 Our goal is to minister to the spiritual needs as well as physical needs of those individuals we serve each week.